prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to query.
-* `minimum` - [out] the current minimum distance between objects in either pixels or percentage of BBox point as specified by the test_method parameter below.
+* `minimum` - [out] the current minimum distance between objects in either pixels or percentage of bounding box point as specified by the test_method parameter.
-* `maximum` - [out] the current maximum distance between objects in either pixels or percentage of BBox point as specified by the test_method parameter below.
+* `maximum` - [out] the current maximum distance between objects in either pixels or percentage of bounding box point as specified by the test_method parameter.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
 One of the [Return Values](#return-values) defined above on failure